• Skip to primary navigation

 Is non-alcoholic wine basically grape juice?

 Non or low-alcoholic wines are made the same way as real wines - they are processed and aged exactly the same, but the alcohol is then removed from it, leaving the fermented wine without alcohol but with the same wine taste.
-It means this type of wine is less sugary as a result - comparing to simply squeezed grape juice.
+It means this type of wine is less sugary as a result - compared to simply squeezed grape juice.

 📖 The Recipe